amitdas2/okta.github.io/_source/_docs/api/resources/oauth2.md

 that specifies client, user, and scope.

-* OpenID Connect scopes are granted by default, so if you are requesting only those scopes ( `openid`, `profile`, `email`, `address`, `phone`, or `offline_access` ), you don't need to define any scopes for them, but you need a policy and rule in Custom AS.
+* OpenID Connect scopes are granted by default, so if you are requesting only those scopes ( `openid`, `profile`, `email`, `address`, `phone`, or `offline_access` ), you don't need to define any scopes for them, but you need a policy and rule in a Custom Authorization Server.
 The rule grants the OpenID Connect scopes by default, so they don't need to be configured in the rule.
 Token expiration times depend on how they are defined in the rules, and which policies and rules match the request.

 * OpenID scopes can be requested with custom scopes.
 For example, a request can include `openid` and a custom scope.